What is the net monthly return on the current trade finance portfolio for the last 3 months and for the 2019 annual return?

 What is investor make up?

 Barak has historically had a lot of European and UK-based investors (primarily Family Offices, HNWI’s and small Pension Funds), but as firm AUM has grown so has the extended diversity of this investor composition.
+Key additional regions for current Barak investors include the Middle East, Asia, Africa, Scandinavia and the US.

 Today, Barak’s general investor breakdown is as per below: